 The Personal Statement is an opportunity for the candidate to inform us of their wider interests.
 At Sevenoaks we place great emphasis on the contribution a student makes to the co-curricular life of the school.
 Therefore the Personal Statement is an important part of the overall assessment.

 The IB CAS programme requires all students to be involved in creative, sporting and service activities.
 The Personal Statement allows us to assess a candidate's suitability for this aspect of the Diploma.
 No particular format is expected.
 A full account of the candidate's achievements and interests is all that is required.

 Candidates will be informed about the outcome of their application at the start of December.
 A small number of initially unsuccessful candidates may be placed on a waiting list and subsequently awarded places later in the year if and when they become available.
-Those accepting places are asked to pay a deposit of £1500 (for day students) or £3000 (for boarders) in order to secure their place which will be refunded from their final school bill.
+Those accepting places are asked to pay a deposit of £2000 (for day students), £8000 (for UK boarders) or £15,000 (for overseas boarders) in order to secure their place which will be refunded from their final school bill.